Court rules for Florida governor, reinstates ban on mask mandates in state's schools | Politics

 Court rules for Florida governor, reinstates ban on mask mandates in state's schools

-Florida's First District Court of Appeals reinstated a stay that was lifted by Circuit Judge John Cooper, who earlier ruled that the state does not have the authority to ban mandates in a case brought by a group of parents.
-"No surprise here - the 1st DCA has restored the right of parents to make the best decisions for their children," DeSantis wrote in a Tweet.
+The decision by the First District Court of Appeals reverses a previous ruling by a Florida district court judge who found in a lawsuit brought by parents that the state did not have authority to ban the face-covering mandates.
+"No surprise here - the 1st DCA has restored the right of parents to make the best decisions for their children," DeSantis wrote on Twitter.

-A state appeals court ruled on Friday in favor of Florida Governor Ron DeSantis, issuing a stay in a case that effectively reinstates his ban on mask mandates in the state's public schools to the dismay of many parents and teachers.
-Florida's First District Court of Appeals reinstated a stay that was lifted by Circuit Judge John Cooper, who earlier ruled that the state does not have the authority to ban mandates in a case brought by a group of parents.
+A Florida appeals court ruled in favor of Governor Ron DeSantis on Friday, effectively reinstating his ban on mask mandates in the state's public schools.
+The decision by the First District Court of Appeals reverses a previous ruling by a Florida district court judge who found in a lawsuit brought by parents that the state did not have authority to ban the face-covering mandates.

-"No surprise here - the 1st DCA has restored the right of parents to make the best decisions for their children," DeSantis wrote in a Tweet.
+"No surprise here - the 1st DCA has restored the right of parents to make the best decisions for their children," DeSantis wrote on Twitter.
 "I will continue to fight for parents’ rights."
-Florida is one of several U.S. states where Republican governors like DeSantis have sought to prevent local governments and school districts from mandating masks, in what has become a politicized tussle over COVID-19 precautions.
+Florida is one of several U.S. states where Republican governors have sought to prevent local governments and school districts from mandating masks, in what has become a highly politicized tussle over COVID-19 precautions.

-These governors have said that such rules infringe on personal liberty.
-Proponents of mask mandates have said the rules are necessary to mitigate the spread of the COVID-19 pandemic, as cases rise particularly in areas with lower vaccination rates, driven by the highly infectious Delta variant of the coronavirus.
-In addition, children under 12 are not yet approved for vaccination.
+The governors say such rules infringe on personal liberty.
+Proponents of mask mandates have said the rules are necessary to mitigate the spread of the COVID-19 pandemic during a surge driven by the more infectious Delta variant.
 DeSantis in July issued an executive order barring school mask mandates for students.
-DeSantis has said parents should decide whether their children wear masks.
+The governor has said parents should decide whether their children need to cover their faces in classrooms.

-Miami-Dade County Public Schools, the fourth largest district in the United States, is among more than a dozen school districts that had imposed mask requirements in defiance of the governor's order.
+Miami-Dade County Public Schools, the fourth largest district in the United States, is among more than a dozen school districts that defied DeSantis to imposed mask.
 This week, the state Department of Education withheld funding from two of those districts.
 On Aug.
-27, Judge Cooper ruled in favor of a group of parents who brought a lawsuit opposing the mask mandate and vacated the automatic stay in the case.
+27, Leon County Circuit Court Judge John Cooper ruled in favor of the plaintiff parents.
+Cooper then issued an automatic stay in the case that would have stopped his decision from taking effect pending appeal.

-In its decision, the appeals court said it had "serious doubts" about the standing, jurisdiction and other legal matters in the case.
+But the First District appeals court said it had "serious doubts" about the standing, jurisdiction and other legal matters in the case.
 Charles Gallagher, the lead attorney for the parents, wrote on Twitter that they will be seeking a ruling from the state Supreme Court.

 ALSO READ